nawaaugustine/kobo-mrz/README.md

 * Works 100% offline
 * Pulls data from MRZ documents with capability to read other document types as well :smile:

-This is a template solution, no one KoBo form will serve all projects since your needs may be different (See [Usage](<a href="#usage">Usage</a>) for information on how to adapt this code for a different KoBo form).
+This is a template solution, no one KoBo form will serve all projects since your needs may be different (See (<a href="#usage">Usage</a>) for information on how to adapt this code for a different KoBo form).
 You may suggest changes by forking this repo and creating a pull request or opening an issue.

 ### Built With